New Student Orientation FAQs

 After I have attended an orientation session, if necessary, when can I make changes to my class schedule?

 You can only make changes to your schedule during the official add/drop period.
-You can check your Registration Information Sheet to see when you can add and drop classes.
+You can check your Registration Information Sheet to see when your next registration window opens.

 Can I change my major during my orientation session?